-Hillary Rodham Clinton is the Honorary Founding Chair of the Georgetown Institute for Women, Peace and Security (pictured here with Georgetown President John J. DeGioia).
+Hillary Rodham Clinton is the Honorary Founding Chair of the Georgetown Institute for Women, Peace and Security (pictured here with Georgetown University President John J. DeGioia).
 From January 2009 to February 2013, she served as Secretary of State of the United States.
-During her tenure as Secretary of State, Mrs. Clinton launched the U.S. National Action Plan on Women, Peace and Security at Georgetown University on December 19, 2011 at which time she also announced the creation of the Institute.
+During her tenure as Secretary of State, Mrs. Clinton launched the U.S. National Action Plan on Women, Peace and Security at Georgetown University on December 19, 2011, at which time she also announced the creation of the Institute.
 A lifelong advocate of women and girls’ empowerment, Secretary Clinton has some four decades to public service.
 Read more.

-Melanne Verveer - Executive Director, GIWPS
+Melanne Verveer - Executive Director

-Ambassador Verveer most recently served as the first US Ambassador for Global women’s issues, a position to which she was nominated by President Obama in 2009.
+Ambassador Verveer most recently served as the first U.S. Ambassador for Global Women’s Issues, a position to which she was nominated by President Obama in 2009.
 She coordinated foreign policy issues and activities relating to the political, economic and social advancement of women, traveling to nearly sixty countries.
-She worked to ensure that women’s participation and rights are fully integrated into US foreign policy, and she played a leadership role in the Administration’s development of the US National Action Plan on Women, Peace and Security.
+She worked to ensure that women’s participation and rights are fully integrated into U.S. foreign policy, and she played a leadership role in the Administration’s development of the U.S. National Action Plan on Women, Peace and Security.

-President Obama also appointed her to serve as the US Representative to the UN Commission on the Status of Women.
+President Obama also appointed her to serve as the U.S. Representative to the UN Commission on the Status of Women.

 From 2000-2008, she was the Chair and Co-CEO of Vital Voices Global Partnership, an international NGO that she co-founded to invest in emerging women leaders.
 During the Clinton administration, she served as Assistant to the President and Chief of Staff to the First Lady.
-She also led the effort to establish the President’s Interagency Council on Women and was instrumental in the adoption of the Trafficking Victims Protection Act of2000.
+She also led the effort to establish the President’s Interagency Council on Women, and was instrumental in the adoption of the Trafficking Victims Protection Act of 2000.

 Ambassador Verveer has a B.S. and M.S. from Georgetown University.
 In 2013, she was the Humanitas Visiting professor at Cambridge University.
 She is a member of the Council of Foreign Relations and the World Bank Advisory Council on Gender and Development.
-She holds several honorary degrees and is the recipient of numerous awards, including the US Secretary of State’s Award for Distinguished Service.
+She holds several honorary degrees and is the recipient of numerous awards, including the U.S. Secretary of State’s Award for Distinguished Service.

 Jeanne Ruesch - Chair, GIWPS Advisory Board

-Jeanne Ruesch is Chair of the Advisory Board of the Georgetown Institute for Women, Peace and Security and has previously served as a Trustee of the University.
+Jeanne Ruesch is Chair of the Advisory Board of the Georgetown Institute for Women, Peace and Security, and has previously served as a Trustee of the University.
 She is also Chair of the Ruesch Family Foundation, a charitable entity primarily focusing on medicine, education as a tool for social justice, and the arts, which was founded in 2004 by her and her late husband, Otto J. Ruesch.
 In 2009, she established the Otto J. Ruesch Center for the Cure of Gastrointestinal Cancers at the Georgetown Lombardi Comprehensive Cancer Center.
 She and her late husband also funded the Christoph Ruesch Neuroscience Research Center at Medstar National Rehabilitation Hospital.
 Prior to the establishing the family foundation, she and her husband founded Ruesch International, an international financial services company.

-Mayesha Alam – Assistant Director, GIWPS
+Mayesha Alam – Assistant Director

-Mayesha Alam is the Assistant Director of the Institute and, in this role, manages the Institute's various projects, including theProfiles in Peace oral histories project, major convenings, in-house research, the Hillary R. Clinton Fellowship program, the Summer Graduate Research Fellows program, and the online repository.
-She is also in charge of operations at the Institute and supports the Executive Director in fundraising and building external relations.
-Mayesha co-teaches a graduate seminar on Women, Peace and Security with Ambassador Verveer in the School of Foreign Service.
+Mayesha Alam is the Assistant Director of the Institute and manages the Institute's various projects, including the Profiles in Peace oral histories project, major convenings, in-house research, the Hillary R. Clinton Fellowship program, the Summer Graduate Research Fellows program, and the online repository.
+She is also in charge of operations at the Institute, and supports the Executive Director in fundraising and building external relations.
+Mayesha co-teaches a graduate seminar on women, peace and security with Ambassador Verveer in the School of Foreign Service.
 She is the author of Women and Transitional Justice: Progress and Persistent Challenges (Palgrave Macmillan, 2014).
-Originally from Bangladesh, Mayeshareceived her M.A. in Conflict Resolution at Georgetown University, during which she specialized on gender mainstreaming in peacebuilding, security and post-conflict reconstruction as well as human rights more broadly.
+Originally from Bangladesh, Mayesha received her M.A. in Conflict Resolution at Georgetown University, during which she specialized on gender mainstreaming in peacebuilding, security and post-conflict reconstruction, as well as human rights more broadly.
 She has previously worked in the U.S. and internationally for The World Bank, the United Nations and a number of NGOs.
-Mayesha received her B.A. in international relations and biology from Mount Holyoke College.
+Mayesha received her B.A. in International Relations and Biology from Mount Holyoke College.

-Dr Robert Egnell - Senior Faculty Adviser, Institute for Women, Peace and Security
+Dr. Robert Egnell - Senior Faculty Adviser, GIWPS

-Rebecca Turkington - Program Assistant, Institute for Women, Peace and Security
+Rebecca Turkington - Program Assistant

 Alexandra is the Program Coordinator for the International Council on Women's Business Leadership.
-She joins the Institute of Women, Peace and Security from The Wilson Center, where she served as Executive Assistant and Scheduler to President and CEO Jane Harman.
+She joins the Institute from The Wilson Center, where she served as Executive Assistant and Scheduler to President and CEO Jane Harman.
 She previously worked at the National Democratic Institute as a Program Assistant to the International Women's Conference, which convened in Pristina, Kosovo in October 2012.
 She also spent a year in Chittagong, Bangladesh teaching at the Asian University for Women.
-Alexandra holds an M.A. from the Center for Middle Eastern Studies at the University of Chicago and a B.A. in Religion, concentrating in Islamic Studies, from the George Washington University.
+Alexandra holds an M.A. from the Center for Middle Eastern Studies at the University of Chicago, and a B.A. in Religion, concentrating in Islamic Studies, from the George Washington University.

 Mara D'Amico - 2014 Hillary Rodham Clinton Communications Fellow